nmshd/documentation/_docs_integrate/delete-attributes.md

   "items": [
     {
       "accept": true,
-      "deletionDate": "<date the peer shared Attribute will be deleted>" }
+      "deletionDate": "<date the peer Attribute will be deleted>" }
   ]
 }
 ```

-Now, the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) sets the `deletionInfo` of the corresponding peer shared Attribute of the peer with `deletionStatus` `"ToBeDeleted"` and the specified `deletionDate`.
+Now, the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) sets the `deletionInfo` of the corresponding peer Attribute of the peer with `deletionStatus` `"ToBeDeleted"` and the specified `deletionDate`.
-The same is done for all predecessors of the peer shared Attribute.
+The same is done for all predecessors of the peer Attribute.
 Then, the appropriate [DeleteAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributeacceptresponseitem) is generated and sent back in the [Reponse]({% link _docs_integrate/data-model-overview.md %}#response) to the Sender of the Request.
 There, the `deletionInfo` of the corresponding own Attribute and its predecessors or of the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) is set with `deletionStatus` `"ToBeDeletedByRecipient"` and the `deletionDate` received in the Response.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/a738fd76-2fe0-4e3e-a0fd-bec86b3b7939" id="ZGDlhHzeKlb-"></iframe></div>

-It is also possible for the peer to reject the DeleteAttributeRequestItem, if its `mustBeAccepted` property is set `false`, or to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) for deleting a peer shared Attribute as a whole, if they have a valid reason for keeping the respective peer shared Attribute.
+It is also possible for the peer to reject the DeleteAttributeRequestItem, if its `mustBeAccepted` property is set `false`, or to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) for deleting a peer Attribute as a whole, if they have a valid reason for keeping the respective peer Attribute.
-In this case, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) must be used and it is advised to provide a `message`, informing the Sender of the Request about the reason not to delete the peer shared Attribute.
+In this case, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) must be used and it is advised to provide a `message`, informing the Sender of the Request about the reason not to delete the peer Attribute.
 Receiving the Response with the [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem), the own Attribute of the `owner` or the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are given `"DeletionRequestRejected"` as `deletionStatus` and the receiving time is stored in the property `deletionDate`.
 {: .notice--info}

-## Delete peer shared Attributes
+## Delete peer Attributes

-The actual deletion of a peer shared Attribute happens in a separate step.
+The actual deletion of a peer Attribute happens in a separate step.
-This can either be triggered if the `deletionInfo.deletionDate` is reached, in case the deletion was requested by the owner of the peer shared Attribute, or if the peer decides they no longer need it.
+This can either be triggered if the `deletionInfo.deletionDate` is reached, in case the deletion was requested by the owner of the peer Attribute, or if the peer decides they no longer need it.

-To [delete a peer shared Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), only its `attributeId` must be specified.
+To [delete a peer Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), only its `attributeId` must be specified.
-Internally, not just the given peer shared Attribute is deleted, but also all its predecessors, in case there were any.
+Internally, not just the given peer Attribute is deleted, but also all its predecessors, in case there were any.
-Moreover, if the peer shared Attribute had a successor, its `succeeds` property will be set to undefined, as the corresponding predecessor no longer exists.
+Moreover, if the peer Attribute had a successor, its `succeeds` property will be set to undefined, as the corresponding predecessor no longer exists.
-Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) with a [ForwardedAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#forwardedattributedeletedbypeernotificationitem) or a [PeerRelationshipAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#peerrelationshipattributedeletedbypeernotificationitem) is generated and sent to the owner of the peer shared Attribute, informing them that you deleted the Attribute they shared with you.
+Then, a [Notification]({% link _docs_integrate/data-model-overview.md %}#notification) with a [ForwardedAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#forwardedattributedeletedbypeernotificationitem) or a [PeerRelationshipAttributeDeletedByPeerNotificationItem]({%link _docs_integrate/data-model-overview.md %}#peerrelationshipattributedeletedbypeernotificationitem) is generated and sent to the owner of the peer Attribute, informing them that you deleted the Attribute they shared with you.
 Consequently, the `deletionInfo` of their corresponding own Attribute and of all potential predecessors or of the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) is updated with `deletionStatus` `"DeletedByRecipient"` and the time of receiving the Notification as `deletionDate`.
 In case the owner already [deleted their own Attribute](#delete-own-attributes), nothing happens.
 Please further note that the Notification is queued if the [Relationship is currently terminated]({% link _docs_integrate/terminate-relationships.md %}#terminate-an-active-relationship) but not yet [decomposed]({% link _docs_integrate/terminate-relationships.md %}#decompose-a-relationship).